The Transient Cost of Learning in Queueing Systems: Optimal transient cost of learning for our warm-up model

 Although our proof is based on the distribution-free lower bound $\Omega(\sqrt{KT})$ for classical multi-armed bandits \cite{AuerCFS02}, this result does not apply directly to our setting.
 In particular, suppose the queue in our system is never empty.
 Then the accumulated loss in service of a policy is exactly the \emph{regret} in bandits and the lower bound implies that any feasible policy serves at least $\Omega(\sqrt{KT})$ jobs fewer than the optimal policy in the first $T$ periods.
 However, due to the traffic slackness, the queue does get empty under the optimal policy, and in periods when this occurs, the optimal policy also does not receive service.
-As a result, the queue length of a learning policy could be lower than $\Theta(\sqrt{KT})$ despite the loss of service compared with the optimal policy.
+As a result, the difference in queue length between a learning policy and the optimal policy could be lower than $\Theta(\sqrt{KT})$ despite the loss of service.

-We next discuss the intuition of our proof (formal proof in Appendix~\ref{app:lowerbound}).
+We next discuss the intuition of our proof (formal proof in Appendix~\ref{app:proof-lowerbound}).
 Fixing $K$ and~$\trafficslack$, suppose the gap in service rates between the optimal server and others is $2\trafficslack$.
 Then for any $t$ in a time horizon $T = O(\frac{K}{\trafficslack^2})$, the number of arrivals in the first $t$ periods is around $\lambda t$ and the potential service of the optimal server is around $(\lambda+\trafficslack)t$.
 By the multi-armed bandit lower bound, the total service of a feasible policy is at most around $\lambda t + \trafficslack t - \sqrt{Kt} \leq \lambda t$ since $t \leq T = O(\frac{K}{\trafficslack^2})$.
 Therefore, the combined service rate of servers chosen in the first $T$ periods, i.e., $\sum_{t \leq T} \mu_{J(t)}$, is strictly bounded from above by the total arrival rate $\lambda t$.
 A carefully constructed example shows that the number of unserved jobs is around $\trafficslack t$ for every $t \leq T$.
 As a result, the time-averaged queue length for the horizon $T$ is of the order of $\trafficslack T = O(\frac{K}{\trafficslack})$.